evillan0315/ai-editor-front/docs/STATE_MANAGEMENT.md

 - `fileTreeStore.setSelectedFile()` calls `aiEditorStore.setOpenedFile()` to trigger the display of the selected file's content in the main editor area.
 - `aiEditorStore.clearState()` also calls `setOpenedFile(null)` to ensure the editor panel is cleared when the main AI editor state is reset.
-- `PromptGenerator` updates `aiEditorStore` for all user inputs and triggers actions within `aiEditorStore`.
+- `PromptGenerator` updates `aiEditorStore` for all user inputs and triggers actions within `aiEditorStore`, including `setLastLlmResponse`, `setAiInstruction`, `setExpectedOutputInstruction`, `setRequestType`, `setUploadedFile`.
 - `aiEditorStore` actions (like `setLastLlmResponse`) automatically update other parts of its own state (like `selectedChanges`).
+- `fileTreeStore.fetchFiles` includes logic to prevent redundant fetches based on `lastFetchedProjectRoot` and `lastFetchedScanPaths` stored in its state.